WMI is an integral part of ConfigMgr (SCCM). Let’s see How to increase WMI Default Memory Allocation for ConfigMgr Servers.

 This could be because the server doesn’t have enough WMI memory to handle all the processes (old win2k3 servers).

 For More details on __ProviderHostQuotaConfiguration

 Solution | FIX – Increase WMI Default Memory Allocation

-NOTE! – Please try this in LAB environment.
-I don’t think it’s recommended changing WMI memory configuration directly on the production servers.
+NOTE! – Please try this in a LAB environment.
+I don’t think it’s recommended to change the WMI memory configuration directly on the production servers.
 Take a snapshot of the servers before the change to be on the safer side.

 1) Run “wbemtest” on cmd prompt

 2) Connect to the “root” namespace (not “root\default”, just “root”)

 3) Select Open Instance, and specify “[email protected]”

 4) Check “Local Only” for easier readability, and you will see the threshold values

 5) Change the MemoryPerHost value to something greater – e.g. Double it (256 MB)